ROBERT E. FALLON

 She graduated summa cum laude from Tufts University with a dual major in civil and biomedical engineering, received her M.S. in Biomedical Engineering from Columbia University, and also earned her M.B.A. from Columbia Business School.

 Joseph Rosamilia leads business development efforts at Phosplatin.
 Over the course of his career Joh has established and managed business development groups for global Fortune 100 institutions in New York, London, Tokyo and Osaka where he expanded multi-product business lines across new geographic regions.
 He has structured and negotiated complicated deal structures as well as traditional financial assets accounting for several billion dollars of transactional experience.

-Taylor Bernheim is director of strategic development at Phosplatin therapeutics, focusing on the company's development and commercialization strategies.
-Prior to joining the company, Ms. Bernheim was a Senior Consultant in the Life Sciences group at Navigant Consulting, where she created and implemented innovative solutions to resolve commercial, clinical, and regulatory challenges across the drug development spectrum.
-She specialized in launch strategy, life cycle management, and business development & licensing opportunities in the rare disease and oncology therapeutic areas.
-Most recently, she was in Product Management at Willis Towers Watson where she focused on product strategy and managed a team of software engineers.
+MS. YOung is director of strategic development at Phosplatin therapeutics, focusing on the company's development and commercialization strategies.
+Prior to joining the company, Taylor was a Senior Consultant in the Life Sciences group at Navigant Consulting, where she created and implemented innovative solutions to resolve commercial, clinical, and regulatory challenges across the drug development spectrum.
+Most recently, she was in Product Management at Willis Towers Watson, where she focused on product strategy and managed a team of software engineers.

-Ms. Bernheim graduated from the joint-degree Roy & Diana Vagelos Program in Life Sciences and Management at the University of Pennsylvania, with a BS in Economics from the Wharton School and a concentration in Molecular Biology from the College of Arts and Sciences.
+She graduated from the joint-degree Roy & Diana Vagelos Program in Life Sciences and Management at the University of Pennsylvania, with a B.S. in Economics from the Wharton School and a concentration in Molecular Biology from the College of Arts and Sciences.